kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 Rawls has an answer to this objective, he says that the rich are to gain, but not too much as to make everyone lose the motivation needed.
 In effect, keep the tax rate optimal.

-> The naturally advantaged are not to gain merely because they are more gofted, but only to cover the costs of training and education and for using their endowments in ways that help the less fortunate as well. ~ John Rawls
+> The naturally advantaged are not to gain merely because they are more gifted, but only to cover the costs of training and education and for using their endowments in ways that help the less fortunate as well. ~ John Rawls

 * What about effort?
 * What about self-ownership?